Positive ID Labelling Ltd. Privacy Policy

 8.1 Security Measures

-We implement appropriate technical and organizational measures to protect your data:
+We implement appropriate technical and organisational measures to protect your data:

 Technical measures: